Khayo-7/AlphaCare-Insurance-Solutions-Risk-Analysis-W3/README.md

 ## Overview

 The **AlphaCare Risk Analysis Project** aims to analyze insurance-related data to uncover patterns, trends, and insights that drive better decision-making.
 By understanding key factors influencing claims and premiums, this analysis helps refine risk assessment models and optimize insurance policies.
+This report explores a large dataset of insured vehicles to identify risk patterns, address data quality issues, and gain insights for predictive modeling.
+The primary focus is on uncovering relationships between vehicle attributes and claims while ensuring data quality and integrity.

 This project adopts a **modular approach**, organizing functionalities into reusable script files for efficient and scalable data exploration and analysis.

 ---
 ## Introduction